Is Hulu Worth It? 10 Things You Need to Know in 2021

 When Do New Episodes Go on Hulu?

 We typically see new episodes of current shows go on Hulu the next day, early in the morning.
 This isn’t a hard and fast rule though.
-Sometimes shows arrive a day later or even five days later depending on the show and the contracts negotiated with Hulu and the network.
+Sometimes shows arrive a day later or even five days later depending on the show and the contracts negotiated with Hulu and the various networks.

 If you miss the last few episodes of a series, it may not be there when the new season hits, so you need to plan accordingly.
 I had to buy a few episodes of the first season of A Million Little Things which I hadn’t caught up on when Season 2 dropped.